Guiding principles for external communication for high-level officials of the European Central Bank

-The members of the Executive Board of the ECB attach great importance to clear, effective and timely communication of the ECB’s strategy and policy decisions as well as issues related to their implementation.
+The members of high-level ECB bodies attach great importance to clear, effective and timely communication of the ECB’s strategy and policy decisions as well as issues related to their implementation.
 The communication policy of the ECB is an essential part of its accountability and good governance obligations as an independent monetary and supervisory authority.
-Regular contacts and interaction with members of the public, representative associations and civil society provide relevant input and information that help Executive Board members to understand the dynamics of the economy and financial markets and its broader societal context.
+Regular contacts and interaction with members of the public, private sector, academia, interest groups, representative associations and civil society provide relevant input and information that help to understand the dynamics of the economy, the financial markets and the banking sector, and the broader societal context.

-This two-way communication is based on open, transparent and regular dialogues and debates between the Executive Board members and the public as well as specialised audiences.
+This two-way communication is based on open, transparent and regular dialogues and debates between the members of high-level bodies and the public as well as specialised audiences.

-Guided by the values of integrity and transparency, the members of the Executive Board hereby establish the following principles for dealing with external communication with private sector, academic and civil society representatives:1
+Guided by the values of integrity and transparency, members of high-level ECB bodies and alternates hereby confirm their adherence to the following principles when interacting with private sector, academia, interest groups, representative associations and civil society representatives:

-First, the members of the Executive Board will safeguard confidential information in accordance with their obligations and apply utmost prudence in selecting speaking engagements at external events to avoid any appearance that potentially financial market sensitive information may not be available to the widest possible public audience at the same time.
-To that end, Executive Board members shall:
+First, the members of high-level ECB bodies and alternates will safeguard confidential information in accordance with their obligations and apply utmost prudence in selecting speaking engagements at external events to avoid any appearance that potentially market-sensitive information may not be available to the widest possible public audience at the same time.
+To that end, they shall:

-- accept speaking engagements at events where their remarks could be seen as financially market-sensitive only if these remarks are published on the ECB’s website at the start of the speech, or if the event can be monitored and followed directly by the general public (e.g. via a live webcast), or if the event is attended by media representatives who could report in real time.
-Speaking engagements on general or academic topics, where no financial market-sensitive information is disclosed, remain unaffected by this stipulation;
+- accept speaking engagements at events where their remarks are potentially market-sensitive only if these remarks are published on their respective institution’s website, in principle at the start of the speech, or if the event can be monitored and followed directly by the general public (e.g. via a live webcast), or if the event is attended by media representatives who could report in real time.
+Speaking engagements on general or academic topics, where no market-sensitive information is disclosed, are not affected by this stipulation;

-- refrain from offering to any institution, company or person who could derive profit from such information personal views about the state of the economy or the financial sector relevant to the future stance of monetary policy that have not already been expressed publicly; and
+- refrain from offering in a non-public setting, to any institution, company or person who could derive profit from such information, personal views about the state of the economy or the financial sector relevant to the future stance of monetary policy or supervisory matters that have not already been expressed publicly; and

-- strive to ensure, in selecting their speaking engagements, that the acceptance of such invitations is not perceived as giving the organiser a prestige advantage over a competitor or allowing them to benefit financially from apparently exclusive contacts with the members of the Executive Board.
+- strive to ensure, in selecting their speaking engagements, that the acceptance of such invitations is not perceived as giving the organiser a prestige advantage over a competitor or allowing them to benefit commercially from apparently exclusive contacts with the members of high-level ECB bodies and alternates.

-Second, when considering invitations to speak at non-public events or to accept bilateral meetings, e.g. with bankers, industry representatives, or with special interest and advocacy groups, the members of the Executive Board will ensure that no financial market-sensitive information is divulged.
-As a matter of principle and where practical, an ECB staff member should be present at bilateral meetings.
+Second, when considering invitations to speak at non-public events or to accept bilateral meetings, e.g. with bankers, industry representatives, or with special interest and advocacy groups, the members of high-level ECB bodies and alternates will ensure that no market-sensitive information is divulged.